 Rebuilding Custom Functionality

-If your Strapi site has any custom functionality (like forms, data submissions, or dashboards), you’ll need to rebuild them in WordPress.
-WPForms, Typeform, and Custom Post Types are powerful tools that allow you to recreate most custom features found in Strapi.
+If your Strapi site has any custom functionality (such as forms, data submissions, or dashboards), you’ll need to rebuild it in WordPress.
+WPForms, Typeform, and Custom Post Types are powerful tools that let you recreate most of the custom features found in Strapi.

 Know more about: How to Migrate from Magento to WordPress

-Once your migration is complete, thoroughly test the new WordPress site to ensure all content, media, and functionality is properly in place and working smoothly.
+Once your migration is complete, thoroughly test the new WordPress site to ensure all content, media, and functionality are properly in place and working smoothly.

 Testing Website Functionality